Have you ever heard of being hyderized?

-Before handing us our shots of 150 proof everclear the bartender explained the rules to us:
+Before handing us our shots of 150 proof everclear the bartender explained the rules of getting Hyderized in Hyder, Alaska:

 - The everclear shot has to be downed in one go.

 With that in mind, we grabbed our shot glasses, toasted each other, and took the shot down the hatch in one big gulp.

 I’m not going to lie.
-It burned and felt like hell.
+The shot burned and felt like hell.
 My throat felt like it was simultaneously expanding and contracting, burning and frostbitten.
 But maybe that’s just me.

-I chased the everclear shot with my water and then ordered up a Coke to wash it down.
+I chased the grain alcohol down with my water and then ordered up a Coke to wash it down.

 As clumsily as I took it, though, I took it.
 I took it in one go (well, one go enough) and I managed to keep it down (well, for at least a half an hour…) and that is what matters.
 Right?

 The bartender turned our empty shot glasses upside down and lit the droplets that remained on fire setting the bar to a beautiful blue blaze.
-She then presented us with our official certificates, dated and initialed, which we signed to verify that we had, in fact, been Hyderized.
+She then presented us with our official certificates, dated and initialed, which we signed to verify that we had, in fact, been Hyderized in Hyder, Alaska.